- Business and Employment»

 - Don't let your emotions make your decisions: Have you ever seen that Executive, or Manager who is always even tempered?
 Calm and cool no matter what the circumstance?
 That is the manager who will go up in the company.
 Why?
 Because he doesn't take anything personal.
 Everything that he does has to do with business, is about business and therefore it removes his emotions from the business.
 You see, you may not agree with it.
 But, if it is a policy and someone is in violation of it, then that was a decision they made about their career.
 You as a manager are there to enforce the policy along with your HR Manager.
 It's personal to the person that it is happening to and it is traumatic to some.
 But, it is business to the person who is executing their job.
 This is gut check time.
 If you can't do this, and you allow your personal opinion and emotions to weigh in your decisions, you will not be in management for long.
 This is the straw that breaks the camels back everytime.
 It is what seperates management from employees.
 If you get pass this, then you are well on your way to a promising career.

 All of these things combined is what managers look for.
 I hope the information is helpful.
 I know it's a lot and trust me, it doesn't just happen over night.
 You need to learn your job and be the best at it before you start chewing on anymore pieces of that elephant.
 You need to take it one bite at a time.
 When you become the expert, then you need to start working on being the leader.
 When you have mastered the leader, then you need to learn how to be the business man and once you beecome the business man, you need to remember respect, humility, dignity, honesty, and integrity will get you in the position to make the changes and be the true leader of a organization!
-Don't let the power go to your head and don't forget where you came from, that is where managers lose their respect from the employees the quickest.
+Don't let the power go to your head and don't forget where you came from and how you got to where you are at.
+I find that is the quickest way for bew managers to lose their respect from the employees the quickest.
 Losing respect from the people you are suppose to be leading is a career ender!

 You have everything within you to be successful.
 It's really not anyone elses job to promote you, but you..